Probate and Estate Administration Information

 If the decedent died without a Will, then the decedent is deemed to have died “intestate.”
 In this case, one of the decedent’s family members or friends may serve as the personal representative of the estate.
 They will serve the same role as a personal representative appointed under a Will.

 Regardless of whether a decedent dies testate or intestate, the probate court will appoint the personal representative to have legal authority over the administration of the estate.

 Probate is the process by which a decedent’s debts and expenses are paid, and their property, known as the “estate,” passes to their legatees (people named in the Will to receive non-real estate assets) or devisees (people named in the Will to receive real estate assets) or heirs at law (closest living relatives as determined by statute).

 The laws of the Commonwealth of Massachusetts entitle the decedent’s creditors to file claims against the estate for up to 12 months from the date of death.
 Thus, as a practical matter, the personal representative of the estate cannot distribute the estate assets until this statutory one-year period has lapsed.
 Under certain circumstances, partial distributions of the estate can be made in the interim.

 What property is subject to the probate process?

-The probate Estate includes all property held in the decedent’s name alone or the decedent’s share of real estate owned with others as “tenants in common”.
-Certain kinds of property, such as property owned jointly by the decedent (but not as tenants in common), life insurance, and property held in trust, are not part of the probate estate and are not subject to the probate process.
-For example, jointly owned bank accounts and real estate owned as “joint tenants with right of survivorship” or “tenants by the entireties” pass automatically and immediately to the surviving joint owner upon the death of a joint owner.
+The probate estate includes all property held in the decedent’s name alone or the decedent’s share of real estate owned with others as “tenants in common.”
+Certain kinds of property are not considered part of the probate estate and are therefore not subject to the probate process.
+The following property is not considered: property owned jointly by the decedent (but not as tenants in common), life insurance and property held in trust.
+Examples of a property that immediately passes to the surviving joint owner upon the death of a joint owner are bank accounts and real estate owned as “joint tenants with right of survivorship” or “tenants by the entireties.”

 What if the decedent’s assets are of little value?